 Copic marker, ink and watercolor sketches from Hamburg, Germany.

-As soon as we arrive at our hotel in Hamburg to celebrate my Uncle’s eightieth birthday, I know I have to get out to a laundromat.
+As soon as we arrive at our hotel in Hamburg to celebrate a family reunion, I know I have to get out to a laundromat.
 My wife, my son and I have just taken our clothes to their filthy limit on the previous leg of our trip.

 It’s scorching hot in Hamburg — over 100 degrees fahrenheit — but I am determined to find a laundromat so we have fresh clothes before our long-lost relatives descend on Germany’s second largest city.

 Walking in the blazing sun, I am reminded of my time here in 1993 while living in neighboring Bremen — Hamburg’s fellow watery port.